-Substance abuse is often a person’s way of managing a “problem” rather than being the only issue that needs addressing.
+Substance misuse is often a person’s way of managing a “problem” rather than being the only issue that needs addressing.

 If we fail to take into consideration this crucial fact, we set people up for a struggle in their recovery.